dedtoken/creation/README.md

 We don't offer services that are complicated and difficult to manage.
 We are going to offer a simple showcase where everybody can exchange (selling trough DDT or bartering) goods and services in short times with direct contact with the buyer.
-We also will make a cashback system wich will save a percentage of DDT for those who buy.
+We also will make a cashback system that will save a percentage of DDT for those who buy.